 Energy saving.
 Virtual machines can be redistributed to other host physical machines and can thus be powered off to save energy and cut costs in low usage periods.

 Geographic migration.
-Virtual machines can be moved to another location for lower latency or in serious circumstances.
+Virtual machines can be moved to another location for lower latency or in case of incidents in the current sites.

 According to different authors [,] there are three types of migration: